UMassCDS/BuzzardsBay/inst/extdata/README.md

-# 2024 Example datasets
+# Example datasets

-These were generally added to test and resolve errors that came up due to unanticipated conditions.
+These were generally added to test and resolve errors that came up due to unanticipated conditions, or because of new loggers or changes in formats.

+## 2024

 ### OB1 2024-05-21, 2024-05-31